Skip to content

 maximum_length_sequence classmethod

-Constructs a maximum-length sequences (MLS) of a given degree.
-The feedback polynomial $p(X)$ is chosen according to the following table of primitive polynomials.
+Constructs a maximum-length sequences of a given degree.
+The feedback polynomial $p(X)$ is chosen from the list of default primitive polynomials.

 Parameters: